 - A student interested in management of urban operations may elect a series of courses in a topic of interest in urban management.
 These might include:

 - The series of Planning courses in transportation (for interest in public transit agencies), the series of Planning courses in housing, community, and economic development (for interest in public housing), and so forth.

 - Courses in public and nonprofit management in the Business School.

-- A student interested in urban revitalization through economic development may elect a series of courses that bring the public and private perspectives on economic develpopment together.
+- A student interested in urban revitalization through economic development may elect a series of courses that bring the public and private perspectives on economic development together.
 These could include:

-- The series of courses in economic development in Planning (see the focus area in housing, community, and economci development planning).
+- The series of courses in economic development in planning (see the focus area in housing, community, and economic development planning).